tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 Unfortunately, there are still some other loose ends to tie up.
 While you may have a nice and neatly typed numeric kernel of Python code, it has to interact with the outside world.
 And the outside world is often not so well typed.
+Thank you to Jeremy Siek and Walid Taha for giving us gradual typing---this is the reason anything gets typed at all in Python---but you can't do type-driven compilation of untyped code.

 This means that at the entry to your typed functions, you have to check the types of the input objects.
 Maybe you can engineer a system such that a function can have multiple entry points---one for untyped calls, one for typed calls, and maybe even one for unboxed calls---but this hypothetical system's complexity is growing, and fast.
 And there are a whole host of other complications and bits of dynamic behavior that I haven't even mentioned.

 "But Max," you say, "Python compiler libraries like Numba clearly work just fine.
 Just-in-time compilers have been doing this for years.
 What's the deal?"